skypjack/entt/README.md

     registry.reset();
     ```

   **Note**: the registry has an assert in debug mode that verifies that entities are no longer valid when it's destructed.
-This function can be used to reset the registry to its initial state and thus satisfy the requirement.
+This function can be used to reset the registry to its initial state and thus to satisfy the requirement.

 To assign a component to an entity, users can rely on the `assign` member function template.
 It accepts a variable number of arguments that are used to construct the component itself if present: